-“Data doesn’t lie, yo.”
-This is one of my favorite pieces of advice from a business mentor.
+“Data doesn’t lie” This is one of my favorite pieces of advice from a business mentor.
 Okay it’s not advice, per se, nor is it the most eloquent sentence ever formed, but it sticks.
-It came about when results of an online campaign yielded very unexpected results.
+It came about when the results of an online campaign yielded very unexpected results.
 Our customers behaved in the exact opposite way I assumed they would.

 I was struggling to believe the numbers in front of me, when my mentor simply said, “Data doesn’t lie, yo.”
 It was a ‘Haha’ statement followed by an ‘ah ha’ moment.
 I began to realize that my assumption (despite how confident I felt) was simply that – an assumption.
 I understood that I’d be foolish to base any business decision on a hunch.
 I need data.
 So, I swallowed my pride, embraced the numbers, and then leveraged the information to improve the business.
 “Data doesn’t lie, yo.”

-So, the Pew Research data isn’t lying to you.
-However, if you still need convincing, here are 3 ways to collect your own data.
+So, the research above isn’t lying to you.
+It’s a chance to recognize that the world has changed and adjust to it.
+However, if you still need convincing, here are ways to collect your own data.

 Write a survey to collect relevant information about how your clients.
 The key here is to ask for facts, not opinions.
 For example, instead of prompting them to rate how tech savvy they are, ask them to list types of devices they have at work and at home, total number of emails they receive each day, or what their three favorite websites are.
 Offer a “not applicable” option in case, but you may be surprised by their answers.

 Run a test without directly asking clients anything.
 Sign up for a technology that intrigues you.
-Many online tools offer a free trial period, so take advantage of it!
 Actually use the tool with a portion of your clients and wait to see how they react.
 Do they rave about this new addition to your service?
 Does your relationship with the client remain the same, but your business efficiency drastically improves?
-Try something for free and see what happens.
-You may have an ‘ah ha’ moment of your own.